Back to top

 Pet Food

-A: Pets are not required to keep kosher (even if they feel like a full fledged member of the family!) and therefore they are permitted to eat non-kosher food.
-However, there are certain non-kosher foods which we are not only forbidden from eating but we are even enjoined to not have any benefit/pleasure from them.
-Those foods may not be fed to a pet because when one does so they – the owner – is having a forbidden benefit from the non-kosher food.
-The lists of foods which have this stricter restriction (known as assur b’hana’ah) include:
+A. Pets are not required to keep kosher (even if they feel like a full-fledged member of the family!), and, therefore, they are permitted to eat non-kosher food.
+However, there are certain non-kosher foods which we are not only forbidden from eating, but we are even enjoined not to have any benefit/pleasure from them.
+One may not give these foods to a pet because when one does so, they - the owners - are having a forbidden benefit from the non-kosher food.
+The lists of foods which have this stricter restriction (known as assur b'hana'ah) include:

 • Milk and meat which were cooked together (see below).

-• Chametz on Pesach (and on Erev Pesachafter a given time in the morning).
+• Chametz on Pesach (and on Erev Pesach after a given time that morning).

 • Non-kosher wine or grape juice (according to many opinions, see Shulchan Aruch & Rema YD 123:1, Shach 108:25 & 124:71, Mishnah Berurah 467:33 and Sha’ar HaTziun 467:57).

-• The milk and meat must be cooked together, but if they are merely blended together without heat the mixture is non-kosher but may be fed to pets.
+• The milk and meat must be cooked together, but if they are merely blended together without heat, the mixture is non-kosher but may be fed to pets.
+[For this reason, hand soap that contains animal fat and milk may be used; the ingredients are blended but not cooked together.]